 Nearly half of the scholarships on CollegeData are limited to students with certain majors.
-For example, there are more than 150 scholarships for education majors.
 Could your major put you in the running?

 Your Major Is One of Many Criteria

 Once you get to college, continue to look for scholarships or research grants for sophomores, juniors, and seniors in your area of study.
-You can usually find out about these opportunities from your department office or the financial aid office.
-Some of these scholarships and grants may pertain to a specialized field of study or a long-term research project that may be of interest to you.
-Some may require a faculty supervisor or mentor.
-Some may require participation over the summer or even travel to a foreign country.
+Your department office or the financial aid office can usually help you find out about these opportunities.
+Some of these scholarships and grants may relate to a specialized field of study or a long-term research project.
+Some may require faculty supervision, participation over the summer, or even travel to a foreign country.